Evaluation of the Radius of Maximum Wind over the North Indian Basin with the help of Tropical Cyclone characteristics: Data and Methodology

 \section{Data and Methodology}

-The study utilized best track dataset from the Regional Specialized Meteorological Center for Tropical Cyclones over North Indian Ocean, generally known as the Indian Meteorological Department (IMD) to evaluate the value of the suggested method.
-The datasets include TC metrics such as TC number, time (year, month, day, and hour), locations (longitude and latitude of TC centre), estimated central pressure ($P_{c}$), maximum wind speed ($V_{m}$), and estimated pressure drop at the centre ($P_{d}$), which are stored in the datasets at a time interval of 3 hours.
-Additionally, we use the radius of maximum wind data from IMD bulletins to compare with the suggested method.
+This study evaluating a suggested method using the best track dataset obtained from the Indian Meteorological Department (IMD), which serves as the Regional Specialized Meteorological Center for TCs over the NIO.
+The dataset consists of various metrics related to TCs, including the TC number, time (year, month, day, and hour), TC center locations (longitude and latitude), estimated central pressure ($P_{c}$), maximum wind speed ($V_{m}$), and estimated pressure drop at the center ($P_{d}$).
+These metrics are recorded at 3-hour intervals.
+We use local regression models for the missing parameter in the best track database.
+To validate the suggested method, we also compared it with the RMW data from IMD bulletins.

-The main objective of this study is to create a method for calculating the radius of maximum wind using TC characteristics, such as the latitude and longitude of the TC centre and the estimated pressure drop at the TC centre.
-Considering the influence of geographical factors like topography and geo-surface roughness as well.
+The main objective of this study was to develop a method for calculating the RMW ($r_{max}$) based on the characteristics of TCs, such as the latitude (Lat.) and longitude (Long.) of the TC center, along with the estimated pressure drop at the TC center.
+Through an analysis of relevant variables and their impact on the RMW, a relationship was established using historical observations over the NIO with mathematical correlation.
+This relationship allows us to determine the value of $r_{max}$ for estimated pressure drops ($P_d$) that are less than or equal to 12 hPa.

-We conclude at the relationship for determining the radius of maximum wind ($r_{max}$)after analysing all the variables that affect it as well as the historical observation.